Larry741/Larry741/README.md

 <h1 align="center">Hey 👋, I'm Kosi</h1>
-<h3 align="center">I’m a full stack developer specializing mostly on frontend development and have a superb knowledge of Data Structure, Software Architecture and Database solutions.</h3>
+<h3 align="center">A full stack developer specializing on frontend development and have a superb knowledge of Data Structure, Software Architecture and Database solutions.</h3>

-- 👨‍💻 Some of my projects are available at [https://www.kosimbanefo.dev/](https://www.kosimbanefo.dev/)
+- 👨‍💻 Some of my projects are available at [https://www.kosimbanefo.dev](https://www.kosimbanefo.dev)

 <h3 align="left">Connect with me:</h3>
 <p align="left">